 To perform a superman exercise for low back pain:

-- Lie facedown on the ground with your arms stretch out in front of your body.
+- Lie facedown on the ground with your arms stretched out in front of your body.

 - To avoid neck injury, keep your head straight and look at the floor.